 Bridging the gap between policing and industry

-The National Vehicle Crime Intelligence Service (NaVCIS) is a national police unit hosted by Hampshire Constabulary.
+The National Vehicle Crime Intelligence Service (NaVCIS) is a national police unit hosted by Hampshire & Isle of Wight Constabulary.

-NaVCIS operates independently, under the direction of the National Police Chief Councils’ vehicle crime lead ACC Jenny Sims.
+NaVCIS operates independently, under the direction of ACC Jenny Sims, vehicle crime lead for the National Police Chief Council.

-We are 100% funded by industry under the provisions of the Police Act 1996.
+We are entirely funded by industry under the provisions of the Police Act 1996.
 We spend funds specifically on the designated areas and therefore make no profit.

 Supporting law enforcement partners